GrantClark1999/eightfold-calendar/README.md

 - [X] Add a warning message if the calendar is not free for a user invited in the meeting, but overlapping meetings can be created.
 - [X] Provide a dropdown to select users and switch calendars based on the selected user.
 - [ ] Suggested rooms for the meetings (A set of 5 meeting rooms can be created).

+  I did not get around to implementing this feature, as I wanted to make sure I took my time when implementing the other components and make the application look professional.
+The algorithm for suggesting rooms would not difficult to implement, but I did not want to delay submitting the project for too much longer, as implementing a display / component for showing and selecting the suggested meetings might take an additional day or two, depending on personal obligations.

 - [X] The component should render under `200ms`.

 ### Render Time